intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 ---
 ## Appendix: Benchmark Helper Scripts

 - `camera-simulator.sh`: This script starts the camera simulator.
 Create two folders named **camera-simulator** and **sample-media**.
 Place `camera-simulator.sh` in the **camera-simulator** folder.
-At the same directory level as the camera-simulator folder, create a folder called sample-media.
+Manually copy the video files to the **sample-media** folder or run the [`download_sample_videos.sh`](https://github.com/intel-retail/automated-self-checkout/blob/main/benchmark-scripts/download_sample_videos.sh) script to download sample videos.
 The `camera-simulator.sh` script will start a simulator for each *.mp4* video that it finds in the **sample-media** folder and will enumerate them as camera_0, camera_1, and so on.
 Make sure that the path to the `camera-simulator.sh` script is mentioned correctly in the `camera-simulator.sh` script.

 - `stop_server.sh`: This script stops and removes all Docker containers closing the pipelines.